 Materials: Paper, pencils

-1. Facilitator says that many people have a hard time accepting who they are.
+1. Explain that many people have a hard time accepting who they are.
 They see themselves for what they think is wrong—for the negatives—instead of all the positives.
 Instead of seeing a person who is smart, creative, or driven, they see a person with acne or eczema.

-2. Facilitator says they are going to do an activity called “Meeting Yourself.”
+2. Explain that hey are going to do an activity called “Meeting Yourself.”

 a.
 Students are going to imagine what it would be like to meet themselves for the first time—maybe for an interview.